Trauma comes in many forms. It can be caused by different types of experiences, such as an assault or a natural disaster.

 - Emotional or Physical abuse

 - Childhood Abuse, Neglect or Incest

 - Food Insecurity

-If you have experiences one or more of these and your life has been disrupted, you could benefit from online trauma treatment.
+If you have experienced one or more of these and your life has been disrupted, you could benefit from online trauma treatment.

 Trauma comes in many shapes and forms.
 They all have a common theme -- a deeply distressing or disturbing experience.
 You experienced something and you were harmed in some way.
 A big part of trauma is overwhelm that makes coping difficult.

 Trauma is a normal response to a shocking event.
 Your desire to stay safe makes perfect sense.
 Your thoughts and reactions around safety naturally become heightened after you experience something traumatic.
 When people ask me, "What are symptoms of trauma?"
 I usually start by telling them everyone's experience is unique, but there are some common symptoms.